 Oki Shrine Autumn Festival, Ama Town (14 October)

 This annual event is dedicated to Emperor Go-Toba, who is enshrined in Oki Shrine.
 Emperor Go-Toba was exiled to Nakanoshima Island in 1221, after losing a power struggle with the shogunate.
 Emperor Go-Toba spent the rest of his life in Nakanoshima Island, and it is said that he lived in the area where Oki Shrine is located nowadays for 19 years before his death.
 “Jōkyū-gaku” Dance, a dance choreographed to one of Emperor Go-Toba’s poems and an Intangible Cultural Property of Ama Town, is performed as dedication.
 A dedicatory sumo tournament by local primary school students is also held, as Emperor Go-Toba was also enshrined as a deity of martial arts.

 Shūhaira, a traditional Dengaku dance developed to celebrate and pray for good harvest, is performed every year in Nishinoshima Town.
+In odd-numbered years, the event is held at Mita Hachiman Shrine in Beppu area.
 In even-numbered years, the event is held at Hiyoshi Shrine in Uragō area.
 The costumes and dance moves of Shūhaira in Beppu / Mita area and the one in Uragō area look similar yet quite different.
 The dance is designated as an Important Intangible Folk Cultural Property in Japan, so don’t miss the opportunity to catch a glimpse of this tradition that has been handed down for generations!

 *The dance is performed on an outdoor stage, so please bring a hat and some drinks with you.
 The venue is quite confined.
 Please refrain from making unnecessary noise at or near the venue, as it will disrupt the ceremony; but feel free to give the dancers a round of applause afterwards!